carlonicora/RAW/StorytellingGuide.md

 You may notice that I don't write a description or a goal for each scene.
 I find those information redundant.
 As long as I have clear how to trigger the scene and what the player characters have to do, the rest is either obvious (*the goals for example*) or can be improvised (*the descriptions as example*).

 ```
+Example of a scenes (from multiple parts in the Story Circle Session Plot)

+(She realises that the place is deep into the Dark Side of the Force, that
+seems to be stemming out from the presence itself.)
+- The Dark Side is strong in this place (Take)
+- Trigger: While Kith-shan is talking to the spirit of Exar-Kun, she starts
+feeling cold
+- Action: Kith-shan should reach her surrounding through the Force, and see
+the world through it, realising that the Dark Side seems to be coming from the
+tomb itself.

+(Kith-shan realises the presence has much more to do with the Siths than with
+the Jedi, and this is perceived by Exar-Kun, who tries to enslave her.)
+- In the enemy's nest (Return)
+- Trigger: Exar-Kun will realise Kith-shan has perceived the Dark Side
+emanating from the tomb, and wants to make sure she pities her.
+- Action: realise that the Dark Side comes from the spirit, not just from the tomb
+- Notes:
+- Exar-Kun will look at the tomb, trying to pity Kith-shan: "*I have been
+forced to live in a place strong in the Dark Side.
+I won't deny my faith was
+tested, but I am one with the Light Side of the Force, and the Force is one
+with me.*"

+(Kith-shan realises the presence has much more to do with the Siths than with
+the Jedi, and this is perceived by Exar-Kun, who tries to enslave her.)
+- I want your body (Return)
+- Trigger: Exar-Kun will reach for Kith-shan, trying to possess her body, she
+will feel a cold like she never felt before.
+- Action: Reach through the Force and repell Exar-Kun
+- Notes:
+- Exar-Kun is sloppy here, and he will go for speed more than precision.
+It will be simple for Kith-shan to repel him.
 ```

 ## World Building